Smoluchowski-Kramers approximation for singular stochastic wave equations in two dimensions: Sine-Gordon models

-\begin{ackno}\rm The author would like to thank his advisor, Tadahiro Oh, for suggesting this problem and his support throughout its completion.
-The author was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn''). \end{ackno}
+\begin{ackno}\rm The author would like to thank Tadahiro Oh, for suggesting this problem and his support throughout its completion.
+The author would also like to thank the anonymous referees for their helpful comments.
+The author was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn'') and by the chair of probability and PDEs at EPFL. \end{ackno}